riscv/sail-riscv/doc/ExtendingGuide.md

 modified using the `ext_pte` argument in functions implementing the page-table walk.
 The information computed by and used during the page-table can also be varied using the `ext_ptw` argument, which can be defined and used by extensions as needed.
+Extensions can override the definitions of `checkPTEPermission` and `ext_get_ptw_error` to generate and process this custom information, and `ext_translate_exception` to convert any custom errors into extension-specific exceptions.

 Checking and transforming memory addresses
 ------------------------------------------